- Position:

 Education and Training

-The Japan Post Group works with occupational health staff to conduct training on mental health (self care, line care training, etc.) that is taken by all employees every year.
+The Japan Post Group works with industrial health staff to conduct training on mental health (self-care, or supervisor training, etc.) that is taken by all employees every year.

-In addition, internal and external health consultation services have been set up to maintain and improve the physical and mental health of employees.
+In addition, internal and external health consultation services have been set up to maintain and advance the physical and mental health of employees.

 Conducting Stress Checks